Life-themes archive

 I've found that a season is the correct length of time for me to set a new theme.
 It's not so long that I forget about it, while being long enough that I see meaningful change from it.

-I've now been setting themes for the past two+ years.
-Here are the themes I've set myself:
+I've now been setting themes for the past three+ years.
+Here are the themes I've set myself.

 2020